Studying at PhD level

 The Department can also provide special needs support, which you find out more about using the contact details on this page.
 You will have also have access to the Doctoral Research Office.

-You will join a vibrant doctoral community within the Department of Modern Languages and European Studies, working alongside postdoctoral researchers and academic staff.
+You will join a vibrant doctoral community within the Department of Languages and Cultures, working alongside postdoctoral researchers and academic staff.
 PhD students within the Department arrange a fortnightly seminar session for staff and PG students.

 In addition to offering training and support to doctoral researchers, the Graduate School co-ordinates a range of activities that bring students together from across the University.
 These include the annual Doctoral Research Conference, an event that showcases the variety and excellence of postgraduate research taking place at Reading.
 The conference features a number of competitions and presentations including the PhD researcher of the year award.